1944GPW/ptap2dxf/README.md

 * Want 15/32" Morse tape for demonstrating your pre-war Creed or wartime USN equipment?

 If your answer is 'yes' to any of these questions then PTAP2DXF is for you.
-This tape was created with PTAP2DXF, a 2016 model Silhouette CAMEO vinyl/stencil cutter and a used large yellow envelope:
+This tape was created with PTAP2DXF, a 2016 model Silhouette CAMEO vinyl/stencil cutter and a used large yellow business envelope:

 ![alt text](https://github.com/1944GPW/ptap2dxf/blob/master/Photos%20and%20screenshots/19_finished_tape_2_small.jpg?raw=true)

 PTAP2DXF is a small open source command line utility that allows the user to make up to 8-level ASCII paper tapes similar to those